 Choosing the USA

-In the 2011/2012 academic year the number of international students in the USA rose to an all-time high of 764,495, representing a 31% increase in the past decade.
+In the 2012/2013 academic year the number of international students in the USA rose to an all-time high of 819,644, representing a 7.2% increase from the previous year.
 They choose the Unites States as the place they wanted to broaden their experience and continue their education, making the U.S. the top choice over any other country in the world.
 But why do so many international students choose U.S. colleges and universities?

 Before you pack your bags, you should learn what the U.S. has to offer you: